Vitiligo Causes and Treatment

 Can Vitiligo Be Cured?

-Because a clear cause for vitiligo cannot be identified, a treatment to cure it does not yet exist.
-However, there are more treatments available today than ever before.
+Because a clear cause for vitiligo cannot be identified, a vitiligo treatment to cure it does not yet exist.
+However, there are more vitiligo treatments available today than ever before.
 Let’s look at some of the most common therapies now available.

 What Is the Best Treatment for Vitiligo?

-Current treatments for vitiligo include nonsurgical and surgical approaches, and both focus on two clear goals: 1) stopping the disease from getting worse and 2) bringing color back to the affected patches of skin (3).
+Current vitiligo treatments include nonsurgical and surgical approaches, and both focus on two clear goals: 1) stopping the disease from getting worse and 2) bringing color back to the affected patches of skin (3).
 Achieving these outcomes involves either stimulating the growth of more melanocytes (those cells that produce the color) or interfering with the mechanism that destroys the melanocytes, thus allowing them to function properly.
 Here we’ll look primarily at some nonsurgical approaches.

 Nonsurgical Repigmentation Treatments